-General Characteristics of the Included Studies
+General characteristics of the included studies

-The outcomes of the studies are presented in Additional File 2.
+The outcomes of the studies are presented in Supplementary file 2.
 The included studies were published between 2018 and 2022, and the number of patients enrolled in the studies ranged between 24 and 100.
 The total number of patients who participated in the seven studies was 563, with 431 men and 132 women.

-Salivary Biomarkers
+Salivary biomarkers

-In total, eleven biomarkers were assessed in seven case-control studies.
+In total, eleven biomarkers were assessed in seven casecontrol studies.
 The measured salivary biomarkers were IL-1 β , IL-6, IL-8, IL-10, IL-1RA, CRP, TNF- α , PGE2, IL-15, IL-18, and TGF- β .
 Salivary IL-1 β levels were measured in 6 studies.
-In three studies, 12-14 it was higher in conventional smokers, and in others, 15-17 e-cigarette users had higher levels of IL-1 β .
-IL-6 biomarker was assessed in four studies, and all of them except one, 16 reported higher levels in conventional smokers.
-Also, three studies evaluated IL-8 and 15-17 showed higher IL-8 biomarker levels in conventional smokers, and in one study, 16 it was vice versa.
+In three studies,12-14 it was higher in conventional smokers, and in others,15-17 e-cigarette users Table 1.
+Quality assessment of included studies